 - Various studies on the active principles of the manchineel tree have shown tigliane phorbol esters to be the likely cause of the severe reactions.

 - The pungency of pepper is due to the active principles it contains - the volatile oil, piperine, and resin.

 - The active principles were identified as baicalein from the first and methyl gallate from the last two plants.

-- As a general idea or plan, although the details are not yet established: the government agreed in principle to a peace plan that included a ceasefireMore example sentences
+- As a general idea or plan, although the details are not yet established or clear: the government agreed in principle to a peace plan that included a ceasefireMore example sentences

 - The plan was accepted in principle but the details for it were not.